misavojte/GazePlotterDocs/basic/participants-customization/index.md

 # Participants customization

-Participant customization allows you to rename participants and change their display order in any plot.
+Participant customization allows you to rename participants and change their display order in plots that display participant names (legends, axes, grouping).
 You can use pattern-based renaming for batch operations or edit individual participant names.

 ## Accessing participant customization
 To customize participants: